 The cat-and-mouse game between piracy supporters on the one hand and state authorities and major multinational companies on the other is heating up.
-Over the past few years there has been a marked increase in the persecution of websites and individuals involved in piracy.
-Democratic rights are being thrown overboard and the full force of the state applied in the media industry’s ruthless pursuit of profits.
+The recent spate of persecution of websites and individuals involved in piracy opens up a new phase. [part 1]